Fotis Dulos releases new statement: “My children are the center of my world. I worry about them and Jennifer”

-(WTNH) — The estranged husband of missing mother Jennifer Dulos is out with a new statement.
+(WTNH) — The estranged husband of missing mother Jennifer Dulos released a statement talking about his children and how he’s being perceived by the public.

+Jennifer Dulos has been missing for nearly six weeks and there are still so many questions in terms of what happened to her.

+Her husband, Fotis Dulos, is facing charges in connection to her disappearance.
+Police accuse Fotis and his girlfriend, Michelle Troconis, of dumping trash bags in Hartford that contained Jennifer’s blood.

 “My children are the center of my world.
 I worry about them and Jennifer, and I would tell them that I know it is hard now but everything is going to be alright eventually.
 I understand the public’s perception of me as a monster given the little they know about the case, but I trust the system and the process and ask the public to do the same.”